kedro-org/kedro/docs/source/kedro_project_setup/code_beyond_starter_files.md

 This section provides examples of how you can handle some common cases of adding more code to or around your Kedro project.
-The provided examples are by no means the only ways to achieve the target scenarios, and serve only illustrative purposes.
+The provided examples are by no means the only ways to achieve the target scenarios, and serve only as illustrative purposes.

 ### Sharing utilities between pipelines